squasta/PackerAzureRM/README.md

 /!\ Attention : there are difference between a JSON for a Linux VM and a JSON for a Windows VM: for Windows VM you need to provide the SPN ObjectID
 ==> To obtain this ObjectID, use :
 - the following Powershell command with SPN name : Get-AzureRmADServicePrincipal -SearchString "NameofyourSPN"
-- or the Azure CLI 2.0 command (Thanks to Etienne Deneuve who provides me this command): az ad sp list --query "[?displayName=='NameofyourSPN'].{ name: displayName, objectId: objectId }"
+- or the Azure CLI 2.0 command (Thanks to **Etienne Deneuve** who provides me this command): az ad sp list --query "[?displayName=='NameofyourSPN'].{ name: displayName, objectId: objectId }"
-- To check the name of a SPN with an ObjectID : az ad sp show --id XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXXX  <-- here objectid of Service Principal Name
+- To check the name of a SPN with an ObjectID : az ad sp show --id XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXXX  <-- here objectid of Service Principal Name.
 Note : the az command can take many minutes to provide a result, depending on the size of your Azure AD.
 PowerShell command is really quicker (filtering is done on server side)

 **Etape 4 : Créer un fichier JSON pour Packer**